 alone.
 The results were dramatic.
 In the 65 women who were treated with endometrial ablation alone and followed for 4 years, a total of 24% required hysterectomy by the end of 4 years.
 In the group of 23 women treated with both the Mirena IUD and endometrial ablation there were no hysterectomies by the end of 4 years.

 These results are dramatic and are in agreement with the 4 other studies on this very subject.

 WHY DOES THE COMBINATION OF ENDOMYOMETRIAL RESECTION (EMR) OR ENDOMETRIAL ABLATION WITH AN IUD WORK TO REDUCE LATE-ONSET FAILURES?

 There appear to be at least 2 ways in which the insertion of a hormone-containing IUD appears to reduce the possibility of a late onset failure.

 In February of 2017 we began offering the placement of a commonly used hormone-containing Intrauterine Device (IUD).
-As of March of 2018—a period of 25 months we have inserted 51 IUDs in women following endomyometrial resection (EMR) or ultrasound-guided reoperative hysteroscopic surgery (UGRHS), which is a procedure performed for women who have already experienced a failure either from an endometrial ablation or from an endomyometrial resection.
+As of November 2019—a period of nearly 3 years—we have inserted 79 IUDs in women following endomyometrial resection (EMR) or ultrasound-guided reoperative hysteroscopic surgery (UGRHS), which is a procedure performed for women who have already experienced a failure either from an endometrial ablation or from an endomyometrial resection.